w3c/wai-easy-checks/content/transcripts.md

 ### Check transcript quality

-* Is all the speach accurately reflected in the transcript?
+* Is all the speech accurately reflected in the transcript?
 * Are all the speakers identified?
-* Are all other sounds described in the transcript, such as 'soft clapping' or 'tyres screeching'?
+* Are all other sounds described in the transcript, such as 'soft clapping' or 'tires screeching'?
 * Is all visual content important to understanding the video described in the transcript?

 ## Learn more